Megan0704-1/Design-patterns/Abstract.Factory.Pattern/src/README.md

 There are four folders in ./src/

 1. **nativepizza**
-This is a dependent version of pizza store, no pattern is applied.
+This is a dependent version of pizza store implementation, no pattern is applied.
 > Classes are dependent to each other

 2. **ext_nativepizza**